mblayman/mattlayman.com/content/understand-django/2020-03-03-views-on-views.md

 ## Function Views

-A function view is exactly that, a function.
+A function view is precisely that, a function.
-The function takes an instance of `HttpRequest` as input and returns an `HttpResponse`
+The function takes an `HttpRequest` instance as input and returns an `HttpResponse`
 (or one of its many subclasses)